 Each class has students with approximately a three-year age span.
 This allows younger children to learn by observing older students.
 And older students have an opportunity to develop leadership skills by serving as role models to the younger children.

-Three Program Levels
+Four Program Levels

 - Children’s House classes are for children three to six years old